algebraity/bestiary/README.md

 ## License and attribution

-The contents of this repository and the corresponding GitHub Releases page are licensed under the GNU General Public License v3.0 (GPL-3.0).
+The contents of this repository and the corresponding Releases page are licensed under the GNU General Public License v3.0 (GPL-3.0).